Do you have an idea for an online course you would like to make?

 Below are a few reviews I found that could be helpful.

 The second review I found was hugely valuable.
-This person claimed the course was very generic but more than that pointed out that it would have been great to see a mock project from start to finish.
-This is something you could easily add in your course to give you that competitive edge.
+This person claimed the course was very generic but, more than that, pointed out that it would have been great to see a mock project from start to finish.

 In this review, Tiara explained that she would’ve liked to see a more detailed and longer course that showed more examples.
-Doing this simple research can do a lot to help you figure exactly what your audience wants out of a course like this.
+Doing this simple research can do a lot to help you figure out exactly what your audience wants out of a course like this.

-Homework: Review 2 to 3 of your course ideas using the 4 step process I shared above.
+Homework: Review 2 to 3 of your course ideas using the 4-step process I shared above.

 Step #3 Determine Your Transformation & Target Audience

-Go with the course idea that offers the biggest transformation.
-The transformation is what they will gain by taking your course.
-For example, if you were taking a course on running your own Kickstarter campaign your transformation might be having your own campaign up and running and bringing in contributions.
+For example, if you were taking a course on running your Kickstarter campaign, your transformation might be having your campaign up and running and bringing in contributions.

-Homework: Determine your courses transformation and who your target audience will be.
+Homework: Determine your course’s transformation and who your target audience will be.

 Do You Have Your Course Idea – Here’s What To Do Next

-- How to set up your first course
+• How to set up your first course

-- Get an inside look at Teachable (My Preferred Online Course Platform)
+• Get an inside look at Teachable (My Preferred Online Course Platform)

-- Plus a Live Q&A to help you answer all of your questions
+• Plus, a Live Q&A to help you answer all of your questions

-So if you are ready to create your first online course click here to sign up for your free Live Training.
+So if you are ready to create your first online course, click here to sign up for your free Live Training.